jopo666/Tools_and_Scripts/README.md

 * apply binning to an image to reduce its size
 * can detect the file extension
-* set properties and scaing for an ImagePlus
+* set or change the properties and the scaling for an ImagePlus
 * split an image into different channels

 #### JSONTools